gnes-ai/gnes/README.md

 </details>

-Either way, if you see the following message after `$gnes` or `$docker run gnes/gnes`, then you are ready to go!
+Either way, if you see the following message after `$ gnes` or `$ docker run gnes/gnes`, then you are ready to go!

 <p align="center">
 <img src=".github/install-success.svg" alt="success installation of GNES">